 - Coordinate efforts to make privacy and security more visible within the University.

-- Monitor and oversee the university’s compliance with the European Union’s General Data Protection Regulation (GDPR).
+- Monitor and oversee the university’s compliance with federal, state and international requests.

 Membership is appointed by the Provost and VPCIO in consultation with the appropriate University Vice Presidents.
 The membership represents the operational executives of the University who have primary responsibility for the creation and maintenance of UB’s information assets.
 Membership includes: